 Step 2: Allow ChoiDujourNX to write to BIS¶

-If you are not using Atmosphere or Kosmos, skip to step 3.
+If you are not using Atmosphere, skip to step 3.

 A new security feature in Atmosphere requires you to explicitly allow applications to write to BIS, something ChoiDujourNX needs to do to upgrade the firmware.